 My pharmacist refused to fill the prescription for a medication abortion.
 Is this legal?

-Yes.
-Individual pharmacists may refuse to dispense any drug on ethical, moral, or religious grounds.
-But the pharmacy must still ensure that you have timely access to your prescribed drug.
+In general, individual pharmacists may refuse to dispense any drug on ethical, moral, or religious grounds if they have filed a written statement with their employer listing the drug or class of drug they morally, ethically, or religious object to.
+Yet, the pharmacy must still ensure that you have timely access to your prescribed drug.
 If a pharmacist refuses to fill your prescription, the pharmacy should find another pharmacist who will dispense the medication you need.

 There are people protesting outside of my abortion clinic.
 Is that legal?

-Protesting, holding signs, shouting, and distributing literature are permitted.
-However, no one may use physical force, threat of force, or physical obstruction to interfere with a person entering an abortion clinic.
+Yes.
+Protesting, holding signs, shouting, and distributing literature outside of an abortion clinic are legal.
+However, it is illegal to use physical force, threat of force, or physical obstruction to interfere with a person entering an abortion clinic.
 No one may block a clinic’s entrance, prevent a vehicle from entering the facility, stop patients from walking in, or make it difficult or dangerous to enter or exit the building.
 Trespassing, vandalism, stalking, or committing acts of violence against an escort, clinic employee, or patient, as well as arson and bombings, are prohibited.

 Can my private insurer refuse to cover my abortion?